EDUCATOR. POET. COMMUNITY ORGANIZER.

 "Be Ready Every Amazing Thing Happens Eventually.
 In other words, BREATHE."

 Jakeel uses his knowledge, experience, and creative outlets to teach, educate and expose people to different perspectives in hopes to promote social and personal awareness.
 He currently serves as the Assistant Director of Residential Student Experience at California Polytechnic State University, San Luis Obispo (Cal Poly SLO).

 Summer Bridge Workshop Series @ University of Califronia, Irvine

 UMOJA Porch Talk @ MiraCosta College

 SPOKEN WORD POETRY

 Writing poems to heal, healing to write poems.

 Poetry is vulnerability in its greatest art form!
 Writing has been a coping mechanism, a healing method, self-care activity, and way for Jakeel to express himself to the world.
-In 2006, He started writing poetry after watching performances on the hit television show, Def Poetry Jam.
-Fascinated by the wordplay, display of emotions, and connection to the audience that was shown in this episode, a love for poetry was sparked.
+In 2006, he started writing poetry after watching performances on the hit television show, Def Poetry Jam.
+Fascinated by the wordplay, display of emotions, and connection to the audience that was shown in the episodes, a love for poetry was sparked.
 In 2012, Jakeel took the stage for the first time at MiraCosta College performing his art.
-Since then, he has been sought out to perform his poetry on college campuses all throughout the United States.
+Since then, he has been sought out to perform his poetry at various events, venues, and college campuses all throughout the United States.